carbon-data-specification/Power-Systems-Data/specifications/cdsc-wg2-03.md

 }
 ```
 #### 3.1.3 Fuel Source - Technology (LIST) `metadata/fuel-source/technologies`
-***TODO: This depends on if we want to fully adopt [AIB](https://www.aib-net.org/sites/default/files/assets/eecs/facts-sheets/AIB-2019-EECSFS-05%20EECS%20Rules%20Fact%20Sheet%2005%20-%20Types%20of%20Energy%20Inputs%20and%20Technologies%20-%20Release%207.7%20v5.pdf) or whether we want to allow for a more flexible solution.*** [Github Issue](https://github.com/carbon-data-specification/Power-Systems-Data/issues/72)

 ##### Description
-***TODO: Placeholder to add descriptions [Github Issue](https://github.com/carbon-data-specification/Power-Systems-Data/issues/89)
+The different fuel source technologies that exist within this system.
+AIB codes SHOULD be used to enumerate these types.

 ##### Request Object
-***TODO: Placeholder to add request object [Github Issue](https://github.com/carbon-data-specification/Power-Systems-Data/issues/89)
+N/A

 ##### Response Object
 - `name`: - _string_ - (REQUIRED) - A common name to use for the technology.
-If using AIB codes, it should be a concatenation of the three code descriptions with a dash between (i.e. `Solar - Photovoltaic - Unspecified`)
+It _SHOULD_ use AIB Codes, and if so, it _SHALL_ be a concatenation of the three code descriptions with a dash between (i.e. `Solar - Photovoltaic - Unspecified`)
-- `externalReference`: _Dict_ - (OPTIONAL?) - A reference that provides context for this specific technology. ***TODO: This can be more specifically defined if we decide to go with AIB*** [Github Issue](https://github.com/carbon-data-specification/Power-Systems-Data/issues/72)
+- `externalReference`: _Dict_ - (REQUIRED) - A reference that provides context for this specific technology.
+This _SHOULD_ reference an AIB code.

 ```json
 {